 It also features a sidechain loop jack, in which you can insert an external EQ or other processor, to change the response of the compression circuit.
 For example if your instrument's boomy lows are causing the compressor to squash too much, but you don't want to cut the lows, you can use an EQ to adjust the lows in the sidechain--this will keep the compressor from overreacting, without actually cutting any lows from your audio signal.
 For another example you could control the compression using a kick drum track, for a popular techno effect.
 To use the sidechain you'll need an "insert" cable, a Y cable that goes from a TRS (stereo) plug to two mono plugs.

-It runs on standard Boss-type 9V DC, or you can use up to 18V DC for higher headroom (less chance of unwanted clipping).
+It runs on standard Boss-type 9V DC, which is boosted internally to 16V.
+You can safely give it up to 18V DC supply, however that will not increase the headroom, as the internal voltage is regulated.
 The construction quality is very good, and the housing is the same medium size as Diamond, Barber, FEA pedals.
 The footswitch is "true bypass".

 Between the Empress and the MXR M87, the MXR is smaller, but the Empress is a little bit better in every other way: tone, build quality, noise, versatility, even the metering!
 Don't get me wrong, the MXR is great and I do recommend it; but if size is not too much of a concern for you, I recommend the Empress more highly.
 Between the Empress and the various FEA models, they are equals in quality, versatility, and tone.
 The Empress has better metering, but there are several tonal and functional qualities of the FEA product line that give them their own edge--so bottom line, it comes down to personal taste preferences.
 The Empress has earned a spot among the pedal royalty!